Production of light (anti)nuclei in pp collisions at $\sqrt{s}~=~5.02$ TeV: Results and discussion

-Insights into the dependence of the production mechanisms on the system size can also be obtained by studying the evolution of $B_\mathrm{A}$ with charged-particle multiplicity.
-Indeed, as shown in \cite{Bellini:2018epz}, the charged-particle multiplicity $\langle \mathrm{d}N_\mathrm{ch}/\mathrm{d}\eta \rangle$ can be considered as a proxy of the system size.
-Figure~\ref{fig:BA_mult} shows $B_2$ and $B_3$ as a function of charged-particle multiplicity for different collision systems and energies.
-The presented measurements are obtained for $\pt/A=0.75~\gmom$ for $B_2$ and $\pt/A=0.78$ \gmom for $B_3$, but the trend is alike for other values.
-The measurements are compared with the theoretical predictions from \cite{Bellini:2018epz}, where two different parameterisations of the source radius as a function of multiplicity are used (see \cite{Bellini:2018epz} for details).
+The measurements are compared with the theoretical predictions from~\cite{Bellini:2018epz}, where two different parameterisations of the source radius as a function of multiplicity are used (see~\cite{Bellini:2018epz} for details).
 It is evident that there is no single parameterisation of the system size that is able to fit both the measured $B_2$ and $B_3$.
-However, as stated also in \cite{ppHM}, charged-particle multiplicity is not a perfect proxy for the system size, because for each multiplicity the source radius depends also on the transverse-momentum of the particle of interest.
+However, as stated also in~\cite{ALICE:2021mfm}, charged-particle multiplicity is not a perfect proxy for the system size, because for each multiplicity the source radius depends also on the transverse-momentum of the particle of interest.
 Anyhow, the data corresponding to the different collision systems and energies confirm a trend with multiplicity, which can be interpreted as an effect of the interplay between the size of the system and that of the nucleus.
 Indeed, at low charged-particle multiplicity, the system size is comparable with the size of the nucleus (about $2~\mathrm{fm}$, depending on the nuclear species and on the parameterisation of the model), determining the slow decrease with multiplicity.
-On the contrary, increasing the multiplicity the system size becomes larger and larger than the nucleus size, making the coalescence process less and less probable \cite{Adam:2015vda,Bellini:2018epz}.
+On the contrary, increasing the multiplicity the system size becomes larger and larger than the nucleus size, making the coalescence process less and less probable~\cite{Adam:2015vda,Bellini:2018epz}.